connect-group/terraform-aws-rds-finalsnapshot/examples/example-with-aurora/README.md

 ======================================================
 This folder contains an example of an Aurora cluster deployed in AWS.

-1. The infrastructure is first created with `terraform apply -var first_run=true`
+1. The infrastructure is first created with `terraform apply`
 1. When destroyed with `terraform destroy`, a final snapshot will be taken.
 2. When recreated with `terraform apply`, (no first_run var this time) the snapshot will be restored.
 3. When destroyed with `terraform destroy`, a final snapshot will be taken and the previous final snapshot removed.